meenakshi-kushwaha/mmaqshiny/README.md

 ## Acknowledgements

-We wish to thank Dr. Julian Marshall, Dr. Joshua Apte, Dr Maelle Salmon,Dr. Florencia D'Andrea and R Ladies community for their help and support.
+We wish to thank Dr. Julian Marshall (University of Washington, Seattle), Dr. Joshua Apte (University of California, Berkeley), Dr. Maelle Salmon, Dr. Florencia D'Andrea and R Ladies community for their help and support.